fny21/DARE/README.md

 ## 📜 Citation

-If you find this project useful, please cite our paper as:
+If you find this project useful, please cite our paper:

 ```
 @inproceedings{feng2025DARE,